ojobabs/Data-Science-Cookbook/Geo-Spatial-Analysis/ArcPy/ArcPy-Sample-Code.md

 The following algorithm is do the following:

 1. It uses the `Intersect()` function from `arcpy` to get all client locations (points) inside the local market (polygon).
-2. It uses `SearchCorsor()`  function from `arcpy` to take a list of unique [marketer_id, address_type] pair values.
+2. It uses `SearchCorsor()`  function from `arcpy` to take a list of unique `[marketer_id, address_type]` pair values.
 We have two locations per agent, the business (location) and the residential location.
 Therefore, we need to create a list of unique pairs.
 This is the interesting part of this code.
 The code on the below reference web page uses one field instead of two.
-3. It uses `SearchCorsor()`  function from `arcpy` to for every unique [marketer_id, address_type] pair, make a list of unique  # distances values and get the maximum value
+3. It uses `SearchCorsor()`  function from `arcpy` for every unique `[marketer_id, address_type]` pair, make a list of unique  distances values and get the maximum value.

 ```python
 # Import modules